Home insurance in Ontario: Get a quote and buy online

 Often called contents insurance, this protects anything you own that you could pack in a bag or put in a moving truck.
 Contents insurance in Ontario includes things like your clothing, jewellery, electronics, furniture, etc. These are covered while they’re on your property or temporarily removed (like when you’re travelling to work – or out of the country).

 In case something happens and you can’t live in your home – you’re covered while your house is being repaired.
-Choose to stay in a hotel or with friends and family, we’ll provide you with the cash for living expenses either way.
+Choose to stay in a hotel or with friends and family.
+We’ll help cover your extra living expenses either way.
 Renting out part of your home at the time of loss?
 You’ll also be covered for your net rental income until your tenants can move back in.

 This covers you and anyone else on your policy in case your identity is stolen.
 We’ll reimburse you for legal fees as well as certain other costs that could happen, up to a limit.
 These could include lost wages if you have to take time off work to sort it out, and payment for services that help you get back to where you need to be.